How to have an amicable no-fault divorce in England & Wales (2024)

 Tip five: Ask for help if you're not sure

 If you are not sure where to start with the process, there are lots of places you can go for help. amicable offer a free 15-minute consultation to help you to work out your options.
-We also have coaching sessions which are a great place to start for a more in-depth view of your personal situation, to put you in the best position to have an amicable no-fault divorce.
+We also have Joint Advice Consultation which is a great place to start for a more in-depth view of your personal situation, to put you in the best position to have an amicable no-fault divorce.

 FAQs